Mapepire-IBMi/mapepire-java/CONTRIBUTING.md

 ## Style Guide

-- Follow the Google Java Style Guide for code formatting.
+- Follow the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html) for code formatting.
 - Ensure your code is well-documented with Javadoc comments.
 - Write unit tests for new features and bug fixes.

 ## LICENSE

-By contributing to this project, you agree that your contributions will be licensed under the following license.
-[LICENSE](LICENSE)
+By contributing to this project, you agree that your contributions will be licensed under the [Apache-2.0 license](LICENSE)

 ## Acknowledgements